Ford F-150 Lemon Law in California

 Transmission failures, engine issues, and repeat warranty repairs on F-150 trucks can support a Song-Beverly Act claim.

-Common Ford F-150 Defects We See
+Common Ford F-150 Defect Patterns

 - 10-speed transmission failures and rough shifting

-- brake system defects
+- Brake system defects

-- engine knocking or stalling
+- Engine knocking or stalling

-- airbag and electrical faults
+- Airbag and electrical faults

 Free Ford F-150 Case Review